 With all of the multi-billion dollar charities out there, their actualized impact has been far from substantial.
-These organizations have become so large that they are afraid to say and do what really needs to be done to truly and comprehensively create a better world for all mankind.
+These organizations have become so excessively massive that they are afraid to accomplish what really needs to be implemented to definitively create a better world for all mankind.
 Doing so would deem their boundless and perpetual “business models” obsolete.
 Imagine how many cancer charities would cease if all forms of cancer were cured worldwide?
 How many hundreds of billions of dollars in annual revenue would be lost by big pharma, treatments facilities, and insurance companies in tandem?

-The vast majority of the charity industry in general reeks of corruption and propaganda on behalf of the rich.
+The vast majority of the charity industry in general reeks of corruption and propaganda on behalf of the super rich.
 Out of the World’s Top 50 Charities, over 40% of them are actively and openly engaged primarily in proselytizing their freewill-infringing dogma via the utilization of fear mongering and tradition-directed bigotry.
-The Salvation Army for example brings in almost $4 Billion Dollars annually in the United States and routinely uses its theological stances to discriminate against anyone and everyone, including its own employees that does not adhere to their ultra-christian biblical view of morality.
-There are hundreds of articles out there regarding just this one example, yet the general public remains unaware as its such a common sight to see them engaged in aggressive panhandling at storefronts across the US every winter season.
+The Salvation Army for example brings in almost $4 Billion annually in the United States and routinely uses its theological stances to discriminate against anyone and everyone, including their own employees, that does not adhere to their ultra-christian biblical view of morality.
+There are hundreds of articles out there regarding just this one example, yet the general public remains unaware as its such a common sight to see them engaged in aggressive panhandling at storefronts across the U.S. every winter season.

 Here is an article for reference: